naninovel/docs/docs/guide/getting-started.md

 *Notice: you can create and store naninovel scripts (as well as all the other Naninovel resources) under any project folder and organize them in any way you like; the naming is also up to you.
 The above illustration is just an example.*

-Naninovel scripts are text documents (`.txt` extension) where you control what happens on scenes.
+Naninovel scripts are text documents (`.nani` extension) where you control what happens on scenes.
 You can open and edit them with a text editor of your choice, like Notepad, Word or Sublime.

 ![Open Naninovel Script](https://i.gyazo.com/b4b8e0848751fcfdd8d56045f5104e80.png)